 From Personal Data to Machines Making Decisions About Us

-Raw data gathered from our actions and choices is not the only concern.
+Raw data collection gathered from our actions and choices is not the only growing concern.
 While the increased ability to access, process and use personal data has been a clear driving force for this trend, there is another: artificial intelligence or AI.
 The reality is that our data may be used to influence AI-based decisions about us going forward and we can already see this change taking place in medicine.
 In fact, to some degree, all 10 of Gartner’s 2019 trend picks are affected by the ethics and privacy question.

 Creating New Personal Information from Existing Data with AI

-The challenge with AI is that it is abstract in nature, difficult for most people to understand, and therefore harder to draw ethical lines around.
+The challenge with AI and machine learning is that it is abstract in nature, difficult for most people to understand, and therefore harder to draw ethical lines around.
 “Big data” and other high-volume data processing and inference generation can create models of people’s lives and insights into their habits that are ethically challenging.
 Artificial intelligence, however, goes further; it can consider data and patterns and create new knowledge whose application may have far-ranging consequences on business, government and individual lives.

 Personal Data Rights: An International Issue